Welcome!

 Fragrance Composition:

 So what does Bittersweet smell like?
-I have no actual notes on this composition, but I just tested some on my skin from my own bottle and it is a dry citrus scent, very lemony with a spicy herbal tang.
+It is classified as a citrus aromatic fragrance for women.
+It is a dry citrus scent, very lemony with a spicy herbal tang.

 Bottles: